superli3/codenavi/README.md

-# Can You Review My Pull Request?
+# CodeNavi

+This is the repo for CodeNavi, a framework for applying neural net based langauge models to software projects, in order to help software developers identify bugs and ship better code.

-This project is currently a work in progress.
+Note: This project is currently a work in progress.

 ## Overview